openvinotoolkit/model_server/docs/model_server_rest_api.md

 * Response
-In case of config reload success response contains aggregation of getModelStatus responses for all models and DAGs after reload is finished, along with operation status:
+In case of config reload success, response contains aggregation of getModelStatus responses for all models and DAGs after reload is finished, along with operation status:
 ```Bash
 {
 "<model name>":